Alexander Lindsay, 6th Earl of Balcarres: Governor of Jamaica

-Commander of the forces in Jersey from 1793 to 1794, he was then appointed Governor of Jamaica.
+Commander of the forces in Jersey from 1793 to 1794, he was then appointed governor of Jamaica.
 He was governor when the Second Maroon War broke out, and he mishandled the situation so badly that he allowed a minor dispute over land to mushroom into a costly conflict that lasted months.
 In early 1795, worried at the prospect of an uprising, Balcarres sent representatives to Havana to purchase 100 Cuban bloodhounds, which in his words were "[a] breed which are used to hunt down runaway negroes".
-Arriving a few months later, the bloodhounds were successfully employed against Maroons and runaways for the duration of the conflict, though their use provoked heavy criticism from abolitionists and military officers in Britain.
+Arriving a few months later, the bloodhounds were successfully employed against Maroons and runaways for the duration of the conflict, though their use provoked criticism in Britain.

 Balcarres underestimated the guerrilla fighting capabilities of the Jamaican Maroons, who had the better of the skirmishes with the soldiers under the command of the governor's generals.
 Eventually, one of his generals, George Walpole, persuaded the leader of the Maroons of Cudjoe's Town, Montague James, to surrender on condition they would not be deported.
 However, Balcarres reversed Walpole's promise and transported the Trelawny Maroons to Nova Scotia.

 In the aftermath of the Second Maroon War, Balcarres struggled to disperse the runaway community of Cuffee in the Cockpit Country in western Jamaica.
 Hundreds of runaway slaves secured their freedom by fighting alongside Trelawny Town in the Second Maroon War, and many of them joined Cuffee's community.
 He was promoted lieutenant-general in 1798, and resigned the governorship in 1801.
 On 25 September 1803, he was promoted to general.